 - Prepares families to better meet the needs of vulnerable children in the foster care system

-We want to help you determine if foster parenting is right for you and your family; therefore, you will be invited to attend a Foster & Adoptive Parent Informational Orientation.
-At the orientation, child welfare professionals will provide an overview of foster care and adoption as well as specific information about the licensing process.
-You do not have to make any major decisions at this point, the only thing you need to do is decide whether or not you want to continue with the journey of becoming a foster parent.
-At the end of the orientation, you will be given a licensing application to take with you as well as a certificate of attendance which will need to be turned in with your completed application within 6 months of the orientation date.
+We want to help you determine if becoming a resource parent is right for you and your family; therefore, you will be invited to attend a Resource Family Approval Program Information Orientation.
+At the orientation, child welfare professionals will provide an overview of the child welfare system, resource family types, expectations and specific information about the approval process.
+You do not have to make any major decisions at this point, the only thing you need to do is decide whether or not you want to continue with the journey of becoming a resource parent.
+At the end of the orientation, you will be given an application to take with you as well as a certificate of attendance which will need to be turned in with your completed application within 6 months of the orientation date.

-During the licensing application process, you will attend a 10-week Parent Resources for Information, Development, and Education (PRIDE) training program taught by experienced foster parents and staff.
-PRIDE will help develop your parenting skills, build confidence, and assist you in assessing your own strengths as a foster parent.
+During the application process, you will attend a 4-week Trauma Informed Pre-service training program taught by experienced resource parents and staff.
+This training will help develop your parenting skills, build confidence, and assist you in assessing your own strengths as a resource parent.
 You will learn about your rights and responsibilities as a caregiver, how to work with social workers and birth parents as well as how to help children adjust to their temporary placement in your home.
-This training program is of no cost to you and can be started before your licensing application has been submitted.
+This training program is of no cost to you and can be started before your application has been submitted.

-To view the schedule of upcoming sessions, please click here.
+To view the schedule of Fresno City Pre-Service Training Calendar (January - March 2017), please click here

-Upon the successful completion of all of the licensing requirements, home inspection, and training, you will become a licensed foster parent.
+Upon the successful completion of all of the approval requirements, home inspection, and training, you will become a resource parent.
 This means you can now care for dependent children in your home.
-Please keep in mind that a child's placement in a home is determined by his/her needs; therefore, you may not be immediately contacted for placement upon licensure.
+Please keep in mind that a child's placement in a home is determined by his/her needs; therefore, you may not be immediately contacted for placement upon approval.

 For additional information on becoming a resource family, give us a call at 1-877-533-KIDS (5437).